Frequently Asked Questions.

 - What is your adoption donation?

 We ask for a minimum donation of £275 when you home a dog.
-This is a minimum amount which goes towards veterinary bills, worming, fleaing, microchipping and caring for the dog whilst in our care.
-There is no upper limit, every penny help
+This is a minimum amount which goes towards veterinary bills, worming, flea treating, microchipping and caring for the dog whilst in our care.
+There is no upper limit, every penny helps.

 - Are your dogs neutered and microchipped?